mikeal-12/Apply-Filters-To-SQL-Queries/README.md

 ![image](https://github.com/mikeal-12/Apply-Filters-To-SQL-Queries/assets/72464155/cde825ed-47e2-4832-a6e5-a0ac5b0b41f8)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query returns all login attempts that occurred on <code>2022-05-09</code> or <code>2022-05-08</code>.
 First, I started by selecting all data from the log_in_attempts table.
 Then, I used a <code>WHERE</code> clause with an <code>OR</code> operator to filter my results to output only login attempts that occurred on either <code>2022-05-09</code> or <code>2022-05-08</code>.
 The first condition is <code>login_date = '2022-05-09'</code>, which filters for logins on <code>2022-05-09</code>.
 The second condition is <code>login_date = '2022-05-08'</code>, which filters for logins on <code>2022-05-08</code>.

+## Retrieving login attempts outside of Mexico
+After investigating the organization’s data on login attempts, I believed there was an issue with the login attempts that occurred outside of Mexico.
+These login attempts should be investigated.

+The following code demonstrates how I created a SQL query to filter for login attempts that occurred outside of Mexico.